GroundSix/asink/README.md

 [![Build Status](https://travis-ci.org/GroundSix/asink.svg?branch=master)](https://travis-ci.org/GroundSix/asink)

 asink is a tool that allows you to concurrently run a command a number of times very quickly.
+It can be used independently as a tool or within your own Go programs.

+### Standalone Usage

-### Install
+#### Install

 You will need: